 Upon our return, the time had come for the cremation.
 Yes, it was time to say bon voyage to my old shoes, and what better way to do it than a good old-fashioned funeral pyre?
 It’s what they would have wanted.
 I considered a burial at sea, but the resultant environmental damage would have made even Sarah Palin weep.

 So I placed the shoes on the little fireplace in the middle of the garden, covered them in lighter fluid and, with a tear in my eye, set fire to the little buggers.
 I whistled Darth Vader’s funeral theme as X-Wings set off fireworks in the sky.
-Afterwards, I danced the night away in these massive trees with some Ewoks.
+Afterwards, I danced the night away with some Ewoks.